tESS RENÉ

 When was the last time you chose to smile on purpose?
 Not because someone made you laugh or because a stranger waved, but simply because you decided to?

 Try it now.
 Pause for just a second, let your lips curve upward, and notice the sensation in your chest or your belly.
 Even if it feels artificial at first, give it a moment.
-Often, the warmth catches up.
+As a result, the warmth catches up.

 Smiling intentionally isn’t about pretending everything’s fine.
 It’s about remembering that you can invite micro-moments of joy into your day, even in the middle of difficulty.
-It’s like adding a pinch of spice to an otherwise plain meal—you’re not denying the meal itself, just giving it a little more flavour.
+Moreover, it’s like adding a pinch of spice to an otherwise plain meal you’re not denying the meal itself, just giving it a little more flavour:

 Try This Prompt